gpr-opthyprms

 --numeric

-Use numeric gradients.
+Use numerical gradients.

 --noptsteps NUMBER